ronan-dupont/ronan-dupont.github.io/_pages/cv.md

 * 2016 - 2018: Higher education Program (to prepare students to enter top engineering schools), Caen, France.
 * 2018 - 2021: Advanced Engineering Master in Computational Fluid Dynamics, SeaTech, Engineering School, Toulon University, France.
-* 2021 - 2024: Ph.D in Wave-morphodynamic coupling of the coastline by minimization principle, Montpellier University.
+* 2021 - 2024: Ph.D in coastal hydro-morphodynamics, Montpellier University.
-Direction : Frédéric BOUCHETTE, Bijan MOHAMMADI.
+My thesis topic is entitled: Wave-morphodynamic coupling of the coastline by minimization principle.
+Under the supervision of Pr.
+Mohammadi Bijan and Pr.
+Bouchette Fréderic, I develop this new approach mathematically, physically and numerically.

 Work experience
 ======